 A word of caution though is that once you arrive here, you will undoubtedly be surrounded by loads of local traders who will try and sell you all sorts of cheap souvenirs that actually don't want or need.
 You will also find the prices to be more than four to five times the cost of the same items, on the mainland.

-It matters not when these traders try reducing the prices as you would still be able to purchase the same items elsewhere at a far better price.
+It matters not when these traders try reducing the prices as you'd still be able to purchase the same items elsewhere at a far better price.
 To be quite honest, I only found this out for myself much later.
-Best to either ignore the traders altogether or just give a small donation as a kind gesture.
-You will probably feel much better afterwards.
-Best you give your tour guide a small tip.
+It's better to either ignore the traders altogether or just give a small donation as a kind gesture.
+You'll probably feel much better afterwards.
+Maybe give your tour guide a small tip.

-Travel south-east from Phang Nga for approximately 50 kilometres (30 miles) and you will come across Than Bok Koranee National Park.
+Travel south-east from Phang Nga for approximately 50 kilometres (30 miles) and you'll come across Than Bok Koranee National Park.
 Truly the most beautiful part of this region.
 The park open daily is dominated by huge limestone cliffs.

 For a unique alternative form of seagoing transport on these waters, why not take a trip on a Chinese Junk or the Sampan called June Bahtra.
 There are three of them that cruise these waters and you cannot mistake them for their huge colourful sails.
 They are solid and offer a smooth ride.
 The lunch severed on board is without a doubt superb.
 They are well worth the trip.